Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

-Ticks must be removed as soon as possible to help prevent them from passing disease or infection.
+Remove the tick as soon as possible to help prevent disease or infection.
 You are less likely to get sick from a tick bite if you remove the tick within 24 hours.
+Do not use petroleum jelly, nail polish, rubbing alcohol, or heat.
+These do not work and may be dangerous.
 Do the following to remove a tick:

-- Grasp the tick as close to your skin as possible.
-Pull the tick straight up and out with tweezers, or with fingertips protected by a tissue or gloves.
+- Use tweezers if the soapy cotton ball does not work.
+Grasp the tick as close to your skin as possible.
+Pull the tick straight up and out.
 Do not touch the tick with your bare hands.

-- Pull gently until the tick lets go.
-Do not twist or jerk the tick suddenly, because this may break off the tick's head or mouth parts.
-You can buy a special V-shaped device that help lift ticks out safely.
+- Do not twist or jerk the tick suddenly, because this may break off the tick's head or mouth parts.
 Do not leave any part of the tick in your skin.